kwyxz/steamdeck/README.md

 ### RetroArch

 The RetroArch configuration folder is moved from the flatpak original location so it can be updated with the new shaders and the new configuration.
-It is now in /home/deck/.config/retroarch, with submodules for the shaders.
+It is now in `/home/deck/.config/retroarch`, with submodules for the shaders.
 You're welcome to replace the shaders with other ones if you don't like the ones I have set.

+Several folders in `/home/deck/.config/retroarch` are symlinks to their original locations.
+We want these updated by Emudeck when updates are available.
+In order to get RetroAchievements working, you need to replace "kwyxz" by your username in `/home/deck/.config/retroarch/` on the `cheevos_username` line and update the `cheevos_token` line (or `cheevos_password` if appropriate)

+### Yuzu

+I don't like AppImages so I installed the flatpak.
+More seriously I was having issues with command-line options with the AppImage, while the flatpack just worked.
+So run `flatpak install yuzu` if you plan on using Yuzu on your SteamDeck.

 ### EmulationStation-DE